 Carbon-14 is a weakly radioactive isotope of carbon and is present at a known level in all living organisms.
 Fossil fuels and their derived materials are sufficiently old to be devoid of carbon-14.
 Measuring the carbon-14 content of natural products is an accurate way to determine if they have been adulterated with any petrochemical-derived synthetic materials.
 Not being able to back up and authenticate “natural” claims can have both legal and financial consequences.
 Carbon-14 testing can be part of a robust quality control program to screen for petrochemical-derived adulterants.

 Beta Analytic is an ISO 17025-accredited laboratory that provides accurate and fast carbon-14 natural product testing.
-Results are reported within 5-7 business days and can be accessed online 24/7.
-Expert technical consultation is available at no additional cost at any point before, during or after submission.
-For inquiries, call 305-662-7760 or use the lab’s contact form.
+Results can be accessed online 24/7.
+Expert technical support is available at no additional cost at any point before, during or after submission.
+For inquiries on prices or turnaround time, please call 305-662-7760 or use the lab’s contact form.